Shakir Hassan Al Said: Biography

 Al Said was born in Samawah, Iraq; a rural area.

-He spent most of his adult life living and working in Bagdad.
+He spent most of his adult life living and working in Baghdad.
 His rural upbringing was an important source of inspiration for his art and his philosophies.
 He wrote about his daily trek to school in the following terms:

 "On my way from school, I used to see scores of faces, brown faces, painful and toiling faces.
 How close they were to my heart!
-They pressed me and I passed them again and again.
-They suffered and I felt their suffering.
+They pressed me, and I passed them again and again.
+They suffered, and I felt their suffering.
 The peasants with their loose belts were pricked by thorns.
 They were so close to my heart!"

 In 1948, he received a degree in social science from the Higher Institute of Teachers in Baghdad and in 1954, a diploma in painting from the Institute of Fine Arts in Baghdad where he was taught by Jawad Saleem.
 He continued his studies at the École nationale supérieure des Beaux-Arts in Paris until 1959, where he was taught by Raymond Legueult.
 During his stay in Paris, he discovered Western modern art in galleries and Sumerian art at the Louvre.
 After his return to Baghdad in 1959, Al Said studied the work of Yahya ibn Mahmud al-Wasiti, sufism and Mansur Al-Hallaj.
 He gradually abandoned figurative expressions and centered his compositions on Arabic calligraphy.

 With Jawad Saleem, he co-founded Jama'et Baghdad lil Fann al-Hadith (The Baghdad Modern Art Group) in 1951; one of the most unusual arts movements in the Middle East in the post–World War II, that aimed to achieve an artistic approach both modern and embracing of tradition.
 This specific approach was called Istilham al-turath (Seeking inspiration from tradition), considered as "the basic point of departure, to achieve through modern styles, a cultural vision".
 These artists were inspired by the 13th-century Baghdad School and the work of calligraphers and illustrators such as Yahya Al-Wasiti who was active in Baghdad in the 1230s.
 They believed that the Mongol invasion of 1258 represented a "break in the chain of pictorial Iraqi art" and wanted to recover lost traditions.
 After the death of Saleem in 1961, al-Said headed the group.

 Al Said wrote the manifesto for the Baghdad Modern Art Group and read it at the group's first exhibition in 1951.
 It was the first art manifesto to be published in Iraq.
-Scholars often consider this event to the birth of the Iraqi modern art movement.
+Scholars often consider this event to be the birth of the Iraqi modern art movement.